bfriesen/Abstracts/README.md

 Bio
 ===

 Brian Friesen has been pretending to be a developer for the last 9 years and lives in constant fear of being found out.
-He still can't believe he's been a C# MVP since 2014.
+He is still amazed that he has been given the C# MVP award three times.
 His presentations always involve live-coding and he prefers topics that don't get much attention.
-He lives near Detroit and works for a seriously great company, Quicken Loans.
+He lives near Detroit and works for an awesome company, Quicken Loans.